alcah/sink.el/readme.md

   active function will be called with a parsed plumbing message whenever a message is received on the associated port.
 This is the main point of customisation, see inbuilt help for further details.
-* `sink-plumb-dwim` - utility function for plumbing messages from emacs.
+* `sink-plumb` - Send a given string to the plumber.
+* `sink-plumb-dwim` - Send either current region or the filename at point to the plumber.

 # Customisation
 User customisation is intended through the `sink-port-alist` variable.
-Handler functions listed in this variable are called with a plumbmsg structure as their only argument whenever a message is received on the associated port.
+Handler functions listed in this variable are called with a pmsg structure as their only argument whenever a message is received on the associated port.
 Ports are named without any leading directories or namespaces; "edit", not "plumb/edit".

-A plumbmsg's components can be accessed through the following functions:
+A pmsg's components can be accessed through the following functions:

-* `plumbmsg-src` - source of message - typically the sending program.
+* `sink-pmsg-src` - Source of message - typically the sending program.
-* `plumbmsg-dst` - destination (port) of message.
+* `sink-pmsg-dst` - Destination (port) of message.
-* `plumbmsg-wdir` - working directory.
+* `sink-pmsg-wdir` - Working directory.
-* `plumbmsg-type` - data type.
+* `sink-pmsg-type` - Data type.
 Usually "text", see the plumb documentation for others.
-* `plumbmsg-attr` - alist of attribute-value pairs.
+* `sink-pmsg-attr` - Alist of attribute-value pairs.
 Attribute values are either strings or nil.
-* `plumbmsg-ndata` - number of bytes in data segment.
+* `sink-pmsg-ndata` - Number of bytes in data segment.
-* `plumbmsg-data` - message data.
+* `sink-pmsg-data` - Message data.

 In addition, the function `plumbmsg-attr-addr` is provided to return the value of the addr attribute as an integer (or nil), since it's often used.